kristianlm/Thumbkeyboard/readme.md

 just shifted over to timing issues instead.
 We'll have to see how well this works out in practice.

+### Dictionaryfree

 I don't think I want natural-language dictionaries, letter-by-letter input should be fast enough on its own.
-The reason these are needed, I suppose, isn't because typing on a virtual QWERTY keyboard is slow - but because it's error prone.
+The reason these are needed on soft QWERTY, I suppose, isn't because typing is slow - but because it's error prone.

 ### Full Input Spectrum

 Since I'll hopefully be able to use with this `emacs` on `Termux`, I'll need lots of key combinations, like `M-f` and `C-M->`.

+### Configurable

+It should be possible to customize the chords so users can add their own.

 ### Hardwareizeable?